RoBOPPics/BB/_pages/app-man-shotDesigner.md

 The Shot label for a Shot with Alternates is a black button that displays the Alternate probability percentage - 50% in this case.
 If you tap that button, you will cycle through the Alternate shots.

-A shot that has a Repeat Range of more than 1, will display the range on the right side of the label.
-The image above shows that this Shot has "1 to 3 Repeats".
+A shot that has a Repeating Range of more than 1, will display the Repeating Range on the right side of the center label.
+The label on the image above shows that this Shot has "1 to 3 Repeats".

-More information on Repeat Range and Alternates can be found below under the Predictability item.
+More information on Repeating Range and Alternates can be found below under the Predictability item.

 ## Height-Spin